AliTVTeam/AliTV-perl-interface/README.md

 # Description of the YML file format

 The YML file contains the whole project description.
-Currently, it supports three different sections:
+Currently, it supports four different sections:

 ## Section genomes

 Within the genomes section, each genome has to be declared.
-One genome need to have a unique name, at least one sequence file, and additionally can have feature definitions.
+Each genome need to have a unique name, at least one sequence file, and additionally can have feature definitions.

 - `name` key defines the name of the genome and has to be unique.
 - `sequence_files` key contains a list of sequence files which define the sequence(s) of the genome
-- `feature_files` keys contains different features.
+- `feature_files` key contains different features.
 Each is defined as a seperate key inside the &lt;feature\_files> and contains a list of files describing the features and their locations.
 In the case of genbank/gff files the name of the feature has to match the type field